 Hours of Operation

-The Museum is also available for research and special appointments.
+The Museum is now closed for winter but we are still available for research and special appointments.
 Please contact us.